-Cantina long-season hybrid ryegrass has late-season production, taking advantage of summer rainfall
+Cantina perennial ryegrass has late-season production, taking advantage of summer rainfall

 for sustained forage growth.
 High seasonal yields accompanied with strong persistence makes Cantina ideal in rotational grazing systems where consistent high dry matter production is required.

 |Paddock preparations||Can be direct drilled or sown into a cultivated seedbed.
 Can be over-sown into existing pasture sward.
 Cultivate seed bed if the ground is uneven.|